ihmeuw-scicomp/jobmon/docsource/advanced_usage.rst

 you can also use some more bespoke resource scalers.
 You can pass a Callable that will be applied to the existing resource value, or an Iterator that yields numeric values.
-Any Callable should take a single numeric value as its sole argument and return only a single numeric value.Any Iterable can be easily converted to an Iterator by using the iter() built-in (e.g. iter([80, 160, 190])).
+Any Callable should take a single numeric value as its sole argument and return only a single numeric value.
+Any Iterable can be easily converted to an Iterator by using the iter() built-in (e.g. iter([80, 160, 190])).

 For example::